joemoose/dungeoneers.d20/docs/appendix-h.md

 ## Introduction

-You might simply walk into the wilderness, but trekking is far more impressive mounted on a war horse.
+One might simply walk into the wilderness, but trekking is far more impressive atop a war horse.

 ## Loads